adrian154/blog/public/blogposts/rubiks/blogpost.md

 We can improve upon our existing method with a bidirectional search.
 By searching from both the goal state and the initial state until a connection is found between the two frontiers, we would only need to search to half the length of the optimal solution, which is much more feasible.

-This still isn't *quite* within our reach; the median optimal solution length is 18 TBC
+This still isn't *quite* within our reach; the median optimal solution length is [18 moves](http://kociemba.org/cube.htm), meaning that we would need to store the search frontier up to depth 9 in the bidirectional case.
+At that depth, there are some 18 billion positions, which is still about an order of magnitude too large to fit within RAM.

 # Exploiting Symmetry